 In other recipes, you may need to add slightly more vegetable shortening when substituting for lard.

-Vegetable oil is another alternative to using lard.
-When I do use vegetable oil, I add in the tablespoon portion, then slowly add additional vegetable oil as needed in teaspoon size portions.
+Vegetable oil is another alternative to lard.
+When using vegetable oil, I start with a tablespoon and slowly add vegetable oil as needed in teaspoon-sized portions.

-Typically, the vegetable oil method requires two tablespoons to reach the desired consistency of the homemade flour tortilla dough.
+The vegetable oil method typically requires two tablespoons to reach the desired consistency of the homemade flour tortilla dough.

 Make The Tortilla Dough

-- Combine dry ingredients.
-Start out with a medium to large mixing bowl and combine your dry ingredients: flour, salt, and baking powder.
+Step 1: Combine dry ingredients.
+Start with a medium to large mixing bowl and combine your dry ingredients: 2 cups (250 grams) of flour, ½ teaspoon of salt, and 1 teaspoon of baking powder.

-- Add lard and mix.
-Add the lard and use your fingers to mix with the flour mixture.
+Step 2: Add lard and mix.
+Add 1 tablespoon of lard and use your fingers to mix with the flour mixture.
 You will want to do this until you have fine pieces of lard and a cornmeal-type appearance.

-- Add water.
-Once you have reached this consistency, add water and stir to combine.
+Step 3: Add water.
+Once you have reached this consistency, add ¾ cup (177 milliliters) of water and stir to combine.
 I frequently continue to use my hands (but this is oh-so messy).

 Knead, Portion, Roll & Cook

-- Press and rest.
-Press each rounded ball of tortilla dough flat with the palm of your hand and then cover it with a warm, damp kitchen towel and allow the dough to rest for about 10-15 minutes.
+Step 6: Press and rest.
+Press each rounded ball of tortilla dough flat with the palm of your hand, cover it with a warm, damp kitchen towel, and allow the dough to rest for about 10-15 minutes.

-- Roll out.
+Step 7: Roll out.
 I divided this recipe into eight portions and rolled them out until fairly thin.
 You can always stretch your dough rounds out more when transferring them to the frying pan.
-Have your frying pan at medium-high heat (and a touch of oil in a non-stick skillet helps too) and cook your tortillas individually.
+Have your frying pan at medium-high heat (and a touch of oil in a non-stick skillet helps, too) and cook your tortillas individually.

-- When cooking your homemade flour tortillas, you will know the skillet heat is right, and the flour tortillas are cooking correctly when bubbles are formed in the tortillas.
+- Look for bubbles.
+When cooking your homemade flour tortillas, you will know the skillet heat is correct and the tortillas are cooking properly when bubbles form on them.

-- Flip and cook the other side when the bottom side has golden brown spots.
+- Flip them.
+Flip and cook the other side when the bottom has golden brown spots.

 🥡 Storing & Reheating